stennety/mywebsite/_posts/2023-05-01-sabbatical-week-1.md

 * Meeting Mickael for dinner a couple times and hearing about his experience living here.
 * Hiking up to Elephant Mountain and getting a great view of the city.
 * Visiting Daan Nature Park.
 There was some amazing wildlife here.
 * Eating stinky tofu at Shenkeng Old Street.
-It tasted like it smelled.
-Essence of dirty socks.
+It tasted like it smelled: Essence of dirty socks.
 * Accidentally setting off the fire alarm at my hotel with my shower.
-* Learning like two words of Chinese (hello and thank you).
+* Learning all of two words of Chinese (hello and thank you).

 On Nicole's flight, she sat next to someone who'd had the exact same visa issues as I had, and had found a private company which expedited the visa.
 I'd seen things along these lines on Google, but it always struck me as a scam.
 But having this validation